Succeeding at Scale: Enterprise Retrieval Benchmark Construction and Index-Preserving Query Adaptation for Multi-Tenant Search: Introduction

 \section{Introduction}

-The transition from lexical matching methods such as BM25 (\citet{robertson2009bm25}) to dense neural retrieval has revolutionized information discovery (\citet{karpukhin-etal-2020-dense}).
-However, deploying bi-encoder architectures in multi-tenant enterprise environments presents a "double scarcity" challenge.
-First, the \textbf{Data Scarcity Bottleneck}: enterprise tenants possess "dark data," proprietary corpora where relevance labels are non-existent, and standard benchmarks like BEIR (\citet{thakur2021beir}) fail to capture the noisy, heterogeneous nature of these domains.
-Second, the \textbf{Adaptation Latency Bottleneck}: symmetric fine-tuning of both encoders (\citet{qu-etal-2021-rocketqa}) incurs a massive "Re-indexing Tax," as any document encoder update necessitates re-generating embeddings for the entire corpus, computationally prohibitive for platforms hosting thousands of tenants.
+The transition from lexical matching methods such as BM25 \cite{robertson2009bm25} to dense neural retrieval has revolutionized information discovery \cite{karpukhin-etal-2020-dense}.
+However, deploying bi-encoder architectures in multi-tenant enterprise environments presents two major challenges.
+First, the \textbf{Data Scarcity Bottleneck}: enterprise tenants possess proprietary "dark data" where relevance labels are unavailable, and standard benchmarks like BEIR \cite{thakur2021beir} fail to capture the noisy, heterogeneous nature of these domains.
+Second, the \textbf{Adaptation Latency Bottleneck}: symmetric fine-tuning of both encoders incurs a massive "Re-indexing Tax," as any document encoder update requires regenerating embeddings for the entire corpus, which is computationally prohibitive for platforms hosting thousands of tenants.

-To bridge these gaps, we present a unified methodology for scalable dataset construction and efficient model adaptation: \begin{enumerate} \item \textbf{DevRev-Search Benchmark}: A scalable pipeline that synthesizes training data without human annotators by pooling candidates from diverse retrievers and employing LLM-as-a-Judge filtering (\citet{dai2023promptagator, rahmani2024llmjudge}). \item \textbf{Zero-Reindexing Adaptation}: An asymmetric fine-tuning approach that adapts only the query encoder, enabling tenant-specific models with a frozen document index. \item \textbf{Parameter Efficient Query Adaptation}: We show that parameter-efficient techniques such as LoRA (\citet{hu2022lora}), embedding transformation using linear and feed-forward projections, and fine-tuning of only limited transformer layers—can achieve performance that matches or closely approaches full query adaptation.
-We further conduct ablations over LoRA ranks and modules, as well as the number of unfrozen transformer layers. \end{enumerate}
+To address these challenges, we present a unified methodology for scalable dataset construction and efficient model adaptation.
+Our main contributions are as follows: \begin{enumerate} \item \textbf{DevRev-Search Benchmark \footnote{The DevRev-Search dataset is made available at \href{https://huggingface.co/datasets/devrev/search}{https://huggingface.co/datasets/devrev/search}.}}: We construct a scalable pipeline that synthesizes training data without human annotation by pooling candidates from diverse retrievers and applying LLM-as-a-Judge filtering \cite{dai2023promptagator, rahmani2024llmjudge}. \item \textbf{Zero-Reindexing Adaptation}: We propose a new approach to fine-tuning dense retrieval models by only adapting the query encoder while keeping the document encoder (and indices) fixed. \item \textbf{Parameter-Efficient Query Adaptation}: We comprehensively evaluate techniques such as LoRA \cite{hu2022lora}, embedding transformations via linear and feed-forward projections, and selective fine-tuning of transformer layers, as efficient query-only fine-tuning strategies.
+We also conduct ablations over LoRA ranks, modules, and the number of unfrozen layers to find the best possible configurations. \end{enumerate}

-We validate our approach on DevRev-Search, SciFact (\citet{wadden2022scifact}), and FiQA-2018 (\citet{fiqa2018}), demonstrating robust domain adaptation with a fraction of the cost of full bi-encoder fine-tuning.